 No changes have been made to the objectives, policies and processes from the previous years, however the same is constantly reviewed by the Board.

-For Capital-to-Risk Weighted Assets (CRAR) as required by Regulator- Refer Note 47.1 a) This section sets out the change in the liabilities or movement in net debt during the year arising from financing activities i.e. receipt / repayment of debts, other borrowing and related finance cost.
+For Capital-to-Risk Weighted Assets (CRAR) as required by Regulator- Refer Note 47.1

 43. Net debt reconciliation